Dakota Zoo

 The Dakota Zoo is a zoo in Bismarck, North Dakota located on the banks of the Missouri River.
 It is the third zoo built in North Dakota.
 The Dakota Zoo is accredited by the Association of Zoos and Aquariums (AZA).

 History

 The Dakota Zoo began on a 67 acre farm owned by Marc and Betty Christianson on the northern edge of Bismarck.
 At first, the farm boarded domestic animals such as dogs, cats, and horses.
 At one point, the farm was used to raise mink for profit.
 Over time, people who knew of the Christiansons' love for animals began dropping off strays and injured animals, knowing that they would be well taken care of.
 As the number of animals increased, word got out and more and more people came to see them.

-After some publicity from a local TV station, petitions were signed by 780 people supporting the idea of a community zoo in Bismarck, l and Marc Christianson took these to the Bismarck Park Board to present the concept of a self-supporting community zoo.
+After some publicity from a local TV station, petitions were signed by 780 people supporting the idea of a community zoo in Bismarck.
+Marc Christianson took these to the Bismarck Park Board to present the concept of a self-supporting community zoo.
 In 1958, the Park Board made 88 acre of Park District land in Sertoma Park available to the zoo.

 The majority of construction was initially done by Marc and his crew with donated materials.
 The zoo opened on June 3, 1961, with 75 mammals, 23 birds, and about 15 acre of developed land.
 In the first year, 40,000 people paid ten cents each to visit the zoo.
-By 2007, there were about 3400 zoo members, and more than 100,000 visitors per year to view 125 species of animals and birds.
+By 2007, there were about 3,400 zoo members, and more than 100,000 visitors per year to view 125 species of animals and birds.
+By 2020, the zoo had grown to over 90 acres in size and averaged over 150,000 annual visitors.

-The Dakota Zoo has been accredited by the Association of Zoos and Aquariums (AZA) since 1991, and remains self-supported through admissions, concession sales, animal sales, the adopt an animal program, memberships, and donations.
+The Dakota Zoo has been accredited by the Association of Zoos and Aquariums (AZA) since 1991.
+It is unlike many nationwide zoos in that it is self-supportive and operates solely on funds raised through admissions, concession sales, adopt an animal programs, memberships, and donations.
+The zoo is supported by its visitors and community sponsors and is not tax supported.